-- Translation of our non-U.S. dollar revenues and expenses: Revenue and related expenses generated in currencies other than the U.S. dollar could result in higher or lower net income when, upon consolidation, those transactions are translated to U.S. dollars.
-When the value or timing of revenue and expenses in a given currency are materially different, we may be exposed to significant impacts on our net income. - In order to mitigate a portion of the exposure related to currency exchange rate volatility on our annual net income, we execute currency forward contracts. - Translation of our non-U.S. dollar assets and liabilities: Each of our subsidiaries translates its assets and liabilities to U.S. dollars at current rates of exchange in effect at the balance sheet date.
+- Translation of our non-U.S. dollar revenues and expenses: Revenue and related expenses generated in currencies other than the U.S. dollar could result in higher or lower net income and cash flows when, upon consolidation, those transactions are translated to U.S. dollars.
+When the value or timing of revenue and expenses in a given currency are materially different, we may be exposed to significant impacts on our net income and cash flows. - We use currency forward contracts to protect our forecasted U.S. dollar-equivalent cash flows from adverse changes in currency exchange rates.
+These hedging contracts reduce, but do not entirely eliminate, the impact of adverse currency exchange rate movements.
+We have executed currency forward contracts that do not qualify for hedge accounting.
+As a result, we may experience volatility in our consolidated statements of operations due to (i) the impact of unrealized gains and losses reported in other expense, net on the mark-to-market of outstanding contracts and (ii) realized gains and losses recognized in other expense, net, whereas the offsetting gains and losses are reported in the line item of the underlying cash flow, for example, revenue. - Translation of our non-U.S. dollar assets and liabilities: Each of our subsidiaries translates its assets and liabilities to U.S. dollars at current rates of exchange in effect at the balance sheet date.
 The resulting gains and losses from translation are included as a component of accumulated other comprehensive loss on the consolidated balance sheet.
 Fluctuations in exchange rates can materially impact the carrying value of our assets and liabilities. - Remeasurement of monetary assets and liabilities: Transaction gains and losses generated from remeasurement of monetary assets and liabilities denominated in currencies other than the functional currency of a subsidiary are included in other expense, net on the consolidated statements of operations.

 Our subsidiaries have intercompany accounts that are eliminated in consolidation and cash and cash equivalents denominated in various currencies that expose us to fluctuations in currency exchange rates.
 A hypothetical 10% change in currency exchange rates was applied to total net monetary assets denominated in currencies other than the functional currencies at the balance sheet dates to compute the impact these changes would have had on our income before taxes in the near term.
-A hypothetical decrease in exchange rates of 10% against the functional currency of our subsidiaries would have resulted in an increase of \$2.8 million and \$2.3 million on our income before taxes for the three months ended September 30, 2013 and 2012, respectively.
+A hypothetical decrease in exchange rates of 10% against the functional currency of our subsidiaries would have resulted in an increase of \$6.7 million and \$4.7 million on our income before taxes for the three months ended December 31, 2013 and 2012, respectively.
+Changes in our corporate entity operating structure, effective on October 1, 2013, resulted in changes in our intercompany transactional and financing activities that may cause increased volatility in exchange rate gains and losses in future periods.
 Additionally, some of our subsidiaries prepare tax returns in currencies other than their functional currency.